top of page

 The Power of the Holy Eucharist - that is the symbol of Louisiana, The Modern Delta of Louisiana - a land created by the Holy Spirit TO MANIFEST THE POWER OF THE HOLY EUCHARIST!

-As read above, there are undeniable multiple connections between the Azusa Street Revival and
+As read above, there are undeniable connections between the

-As stated above, it is this author's opinion that if the Azusa Street Revival would have been a work based out of Louisiana, it would have been evenmore spectacular than it was eventually seen to be.
-It is proposed, that over the last 6000 years (the time it took for the River of the Holy Spirit to create the Modern Delta), God was forming "deep" Louisiana exactly for that type of spiritual revival.
+As stated above, it is this author's opinion that if the Azusa Street Revival would have been a spiritual work based out of Louisiana, it would have been evenmore glorious than it was eventually seen to be in California.
+It is proposed for your consideration, that over the last 6000 years (the time it took for the River of the Holy Spirit to create the Modern Delta), God was intentionally forming and placing a spiritual anointing upon the southern portion of Louisiana exactly for the type of spiritual mission that compeled William onward and outward to his mission.

-Note: Due to this author's last 40 years of activity in St. Mary Parish, it is personally known by this author, individual rights in St. Mary Parish have been (are still being) denied to certain members of the public.
+Note: Due to this author's last 40 years of activity in St. Mary Parish, it is personally known by this author, individual rights in St. Mary Parish have been (and are still being) denied to certain members of the public.
+(For example, widows are thought by many, with power and influence, to be of little value.)

-Therefore, having been denied his rights, as an alternative, the Holy Spirit compelled William, an obedient African American man, outward into the spiritual desert of America, to try and initiate a "new" spiritual revival across America!
-As you will read below, maybe the fullness of his past mission is being (and will be) experienced in the "newness" of these times
+Therefore, having been denied his rights, as an secondary alternative, the Holy Spirit compelled William, an obedient African American man, outward into the spiritual desert of America, to try and initiate a "new" spiritual revival across America!
+Quite a challenge!
+As you will read below, in his memory, maybe the fullness of his past mission is being (and will be) experienced in the "newness" of these times?

-William's experiences were possibly much like the apostles in the early days of the Church.
-Because of the oppression placed upon them in their time, they were forced out and away from Jersaleum after the death of Jesus and His precious blood was shed.
-That ultimately resulted in them evangelizing across the earth with their "best fruit" coming forth after they died and their blood was shed.
+On the other hand, William's experiences were much like the apostles in the early days of the Church.
+Because of the oppression placed upon them in their place and time, they were forced out and away from Jersaleum after the death of Jesus and His precious blood was shed.
+Those pressures ultimately resulted in them evangelizing across the earth with their "best fruit" still coming forth after they died and their blood was shed.

 There is always redemption, forgiveness and riches in the powerful Most Precious Blood of Jesus Christ (Eph.
 1:7.)